-A second high-voltage winding and rectifier supply the control grid of the cathode-ray tube at about -1600 volts.
+A second high-voltage winding and rectifier supply high voltage to the control grid of the cathode-ray tube at about -1750 volts.
 V805 is the rectifier and C818 is the filter capacitor.
 R910, in a voltage-divider resistor string across the high voltage is adjustable by means of a front-panel control labeled INTENSITY to permit adjustment of the spot intensity.